Bangkit-Capstone-Psychology-Tools/Machine-Learning/README.md

 5. Save the trained model as `saved_model.pb` for future use.

-6. Serve the model using `FastAPI`
+6. Serve the model using `FastAPI`, refer to our gitlab repo [https://gitlab.com/zemetia/mentalk-ml-be](https://gitlab.com/zemetia/mentalk-ml-be)

 7. Use the saved model in your application